aspiringsecurity/EthTransport/README.md

 We are utilizing Chainlink VRF as follows:

 E-Challan (Transport Receipt) Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
 The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the receipt or bill.
+Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/IPFS-Chainlink-Monitor-main

 Parametric Insurance Solution in public transportation especially for project finance.
 We are utilizing an existing example at chainlink github repo to develop an insurance solution for public transportation.
 Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement